-All the UPS cabinets in a parallel system must be connected to the same mains power source and the cables from the UPS supply panel to each cabinet should be of equal length.
-Similarly, the output cables connected between the UPS cabinets and the UPS system output distribution panel should be of equal length, as shown in Figure 3.6.
+In a parallel system all the UPS cabinets must be connected to the same mains power source and the cables from the UPS supply panel to each cabinet should be of equal length.
+Similarly, the cables connected between the UPS cabinets and the UPS system output panel should be of equal length, as shown in Figure 3.3.
 This helps to balance the load sharing between the cabinets.

-Figure 3.6 Parallel cabinet cabling recommendations
+Figure 3.3 Parallel cabinet cabling recommendations